5 Simple Time Trackers to Get Your Life Back

 For privacy reasons, I blurred out most of my time log, but I left a little bit blank at the top so you can see that I only wrote a few words every hour.

-I did my time log in hour chunks, but if you want a more in-depth look at your week, you may choose to do half an hour chunks or even fifteen-minute chunks.
-This will be a lot more work though and harder to keep up with!
+I did my time log in hour chunks, but if you want a more in-depth look at your week, you may choose to do thirty-minute chunks or even fifteen-minute chunks.
+This will be a lot more work though, and harder to keep up with!

 I already wrote a whole post about my experience using this time log, and how you can set up one yourself, so if you are interested in trying out this method of time management, then you can read the article linked above.